Newsroom > Multimedia library

 Safran Nacelles’ product line includes nacelles and thrust reversers for aircraft that range from business and regional jets to widebody airliners, including the Airbus A340-500/600 – for which more than 500 nacelles have been delivered to date.

-Nexcelle’s development of the innovative nacelle system for GE Aviation’s Passport business jet engine – which will power the Bombardier Global 7000/Global 8000 business jet – is highlighted in a corporate video.
+Nexcelle’s development of the nacelle system for GE Aviation’s Passport business jet engine – which will power the Bombardier Global 7000/Global 8000 business jet – is highlighted in a video displayed during the NBAA 2017 annual convention in Las Vegas.

 This corporate video highlights Nexcelle’s nacelle development for the CFM International LEAP-1C integrated propulsion system, which will power COMAC C919 jetliners.
 The video begins with an English-language version, followed directly by a version in Chinese.